Alessandro Rossi was the founder of Rivarossi. It all started with a passion

 The early model trains made by Rivarossi used sheet metal, milled, turned and die-cast components.
 But a gradual change

 to plastic as a the primary material took place.
 Alessandro Rossi realized that the use of plastic (bakelite) would allow

-much more detailing than was possible with metal, sheeting, or in metal fusion, and Rivarossi became the
+much more detailing than was possible with metal, sheeting, or in metal fusion, and Rivarossi became the first train

-diesel models built by Rivarossi.
+style diesel models built by Rivarossi.
 This locomotive was a milestone in the history of Rivarossi production because it

 was one of the first produced using the plastic injection mold process and also because its production lasted for many years.